sv-makh/week6_butterflies_GestureDetector_app/README.md

-# week6_butterflies_app
+# week6_butterflies_GestureDetector_app

-Horizontally scrollable list of butterflies with description on each on tap.
+Horizontally scrollable list of butterflies with description about each on tap.
+Now with GestureDetector instead onTap in ListTile!